p00f/cphelper.nvim/README.md

 - `:CphRetest [numbers]` to test the same binary without recompiling.
 - `:CphEdit [number]` to edit/add a testcase.
 - `:CphDelete [numbers]` to delete testcases.

+## Known bugs
+Runtime errors shown as empty output and wrong answer - I don't know of a cross-platform way to get both stderr and stdout. `io.popen()` gives only stdout.